Dental Implants in Madison

 Bridgework

 Dental bridgework has been used to replace missing teeth for almost a century.
-A three-unit fixed bridge requires filing down and placing dental crowns on two teeth-one on either side of a gap left by a missing tooth-and then using those now compromised teeth to support a third crown in between.
+A three-unit fixed bridge requires placing dental crowns on two teeth-one on either side of a gap left by a missing tooth-and then using those now compromised teeth to support a third crown in between.
 A three-unit fixed bridge will cost less initially than a dental implant, and there is no healing period.
-But a major downside is the need to grind down of healthy teeth that would otherwise not need dental work.
-This can weaken those teeth and make them more susceptible to decay and gum disease.
-Therefore, bridgework often needs replacement eventually.
+But a major downside is the need to grind down of healthy teeth that do not need dental work.
+This can weaken teeth and make them more susceptible to decay and gum disease.

 Advantages of Bridgework: